-A free membership of Akademikernes A-kasse opens the doors to personal guidance and help applying for relevant jobs while you study.
+A free membership of Akademikernes A-kasse will provide you with personal guidance and help applying for relevant jobs while you study.

 If you become a member at least 1 year before your graduation, you will earn the right to receive unemployment benefits starting the day after you graduate.

 You can be a member for free for up to 5 years.
-After that, you have to pay to stay a member.
+After that, you will have to pay for you membership.

-If you wish to apply for a student membership, you need to tick off the box ”I am a student” on the first page of the application process.
+If you wish to apply for a student membership, you need to tick off the box ”I am a student” on the first page of the application form.

 As a student, you can get a free membership if: